-I’m back from a birthday visit to Winnipeg, and feeling a little more reflective than usual.
-My great northern hometown, stretched out over empty prairie, seems more distant as visits become less frequent.
+I’m back from a birthday visit to Winnipeg and feeling a little more reflective than usual.
+My great northern hometown, stretched out over the empty prairie, seems more distant as visits become less frequent.
 It’s not that it has become foreign, just a little less familiar.

 Two hours in the air, two waiting to cross the border, and three more on the road delivered me back to Syracuse.
 It feels more like home than I remember.
 As I gear up to move to DC on Saturday, however, there’s a limbo quality to life.
 I feel like I’m floating, watching my life shift and change beneath me.

 This past week has reminded me of the grounding power of family and friends, even when they’re far away.
 And that thought brings me, of course, to food.
 Almost exactly a year ago, my aunt Evelyn sent me a pretty special little recipe.
 I filed it away for a future post, and came back to it today.
 It’s my great great grandfather, William Oscroft Ward’s recipe for spiced beef, republished last year in this culinary history newsletter by a cousin of my grandpa’s (Doug Ward senior, of radio journalism fame).

 In case you’re wondering how I succeeded with floating a potato in a saltwater brine, the answer is no, I haven’t tested the recipe.
 I don’t eat a lot of beef, and while this preparation looks fascinating, I just haven’t gotten around to trying it out.
 The recipe I’d like to share today offers a more modern take on spiced meat.